 Hit the Institute of Contemporary Art for some modern cutting edge art and the de la Cruz Collection for upbeat lectures and workshops.
 Shop at the Farmers’ Market #atMDD functioning on Wednesdays at Jungle Plaza, and surely don’t forget about high-end boutiques of Palm Court.
 Got hungry after the shopping frenzy?
 The Design District, Miami is the happening spot for foodies: stellar menu from fresh seafood to wood-fired pizzas at Michael’s Genuine Food & Drink, maniacally perfect Cuban traditional of Estefan Kitchen, or slow coffee and quick lunch at OTL will satisfy the quirkiest of tastes.

-The median rent for an apartment in Miami Design District, Miami, FL increased by 3.2% to $1911.
-Statistics show that house rent price increased by 5.2% this month making it up to $3130.
+The median rent for an apartment in Miami Design District, Miami, FL increased by 23.1% to $2,653.
+Statistics show that house rent price decreased by 40.5% this month making it up to $4,086.
 Condos faced an upward trend these days.
-The median rent for a condo increased by 3.1%, it’s now available for $3102.
-You can now rent a duplex for $1394, duplex rent price decreased by 1% this month.
-The median rent for a loft faced changes as well, it increased by 2.3%, the price tag now starts at $3090.
-An average room will now go for $782, the median rent price for a room increased by 3.7%.
+The median rent for a condo increased by 3.5%, it’s now available for $3,949.
+You can now rent a duplex for $1,655, duplex rent price decreased by 9.3% this month.
+The median rent for a loft faced changes as well, it decreased by 8.5%, the price tag now starts at$2,317.
+If you’re looking for a room, the price tag still starts at $950.
+The median price did not change this time.

 Houses for rent in the Design District, Miami are surprisingly affordable – you can easily find a place closest to the major attractions of the area, and still have some pocket money to spend.
 A great thing about the neighborhood is its proximity to the other sites.
 Look for apartments for rent in the Design District close to Wynwood to have your days chock full with innovative art and creative design.
 Or opt for the northern end of the neighborhood: Little Haiti is just a walk away, so you can pick up some exemplary diverse experiences living in the Design District.
 Whatever rooms for rent you choose, the Design District, Miami is one of the most diverse and exciting choices within the city limit you can make.